 WHAT IF CEILINGS DON’T MEET THE AUSTRALIAN STANDARD CEILING HEIGHT?

-It can be a tricky situation and something you need to be aware of when hunting for a new home.
-My top piece of advice in this circumstance is simply DON’T buy the house.
+It can be a tricky situation and something you need to know when hunting for a new home.
+We come across ceilings that are not standard during our pre purchase building inspections in Brisbane.
+In this circumstance, my top piece of advice is simply to DON’T buy the house.

 Any room under 2.4 metres in height is automatically deemed a non-habitable utility room, meaning it can’t be used as living space and won’t allow the house to be valued or marketed as having a certain number of bedrooms or living areas.
 This is often seen in renovated Queenslanders.
 If two of your five bedrooms are under 2.4 metres in ceiling height, your home will be deemed a three-bedroom home.

-If the purchase of the house is already signed, sealed, and delivered then you could assess the possibility of vaulted ceilings, which need to be 2.4 metres in height for no less than two thirds of the space.
-This may only be a workable solution in a larger living space, but a qualified and experienced building contractor could give you an honest opinion of what is and isn’t possible.
+If the purchase of the house is already signed, sealed, and delivered, you could assess the possibility of vaulted ceilings, which need to be 2.4 metres in height for no less than two-thirds of the space.
+This may only be a workable solution in a larger living space.
+Still, a qualified and experienced building contractor could give you an honest opinion of what is and isn’t possible.

 HOW CAN I AVOID THIS ISSUE?

-A building inspector will be able to determine if there are issues with ceiling height and offer advice.
-This is one of the many reasons why it’s important to have an independent building inspection carried out before purchasing a property.
+A building inspector will determine if there are issues with ceiling height and offer advice.
+This is one of the many reasons it’s important to have an independent building inspection carried out before purchasing a property.